bedekelly/cloneall/README.md

 Clone Them All
 ==============

-Clones all of a user's repositories.
+Clones and updates a user's repositories.

+Now on PyPI!
+Run `sudo pip3 install SimpleMenu cloneall` for the full install, or just `sudo pip3 install cloneall` for the minimal version (without ncurses menus).
+To run the program, just type `cloneall` and then any options you want.

 ###Usage:
 	python cloneall.py [-a|--all] [-u username] [--no-curses]